Alan Leong

-Alan Leong Kah-kit (梁家傑; born 22 February 1958), SC is a former member of the Hong Kong Legislative Council, representing the Kowloon East geographical constituency, and the sitting-Chairman of the Civic Party.
+Alan Leong Kah-kit (梁家傑; born 22 February 1958), SC is a former member of the Hong Kong Legislative Council, representing the Kowloon East geographical constituency and former chairman of the now-disbanded Civic Party.
 He was also vice-chairperson of the Independent Police Complaints Council.

 Early career

 Leong graduated with an LLB from the University of Hong Kong and an LLM from Hughes Hall, University of Cambridge.
 He was chairman of Hong Kong Bar Association from 2001 to 2003.

 Political career

 As chairperson of Hong Kong Bar Association, he mobilised many barristers to participate in the July 1 protests.
 He won a seat in the Legislative Council in the 2004 election.

 In January 2011, Leong was elected the second leader of the Civic Party, replacing Audrey Eu.

 2007 Chief Executive election

 Leong was nominated by the Civic Party as its party candidate for the Chief Executive election in 2007.
 He was also supported by the pan-democrats, including the Democratic Party.

 Leong later secured 132 nominations and became the first Pan-democracy camp candidate to succeed in joining the Chief Executive election.
 In the end Leong lost to Donald Tsang in the CE election on 25 March 2007, gaining 123 votes from the 800-member Election Committee.